Updated 27 May 2020

 - Sometimes Too Simple.
 If you embrace Agile or need to work on complex projects, this might not be your best choice.
 The downside of Basecamp's simplicity is that it falls behind other, more complex project management software.

-Agencies won't likely be happy with the limits presented by Basecamp.
-But if you just need a way to better organise the way your team handles basic marketing tasks, the low price of the platform might just be perfect.
+Agencies most likely won't be happy with the limits of Basecamp.
+But if you just need a better way to organise how your team handles basic marketing tasks, the low price of the platform might just be perfect.

 Be careful, though: many of the integrations that make the tool so comprehensive, like proofing and publishing for marketers, come with an add-on price.